buaa-icf/openharmony_tpc_samples/jmespathDemo/README.md

 |      search(case, expression)      | **case**: test data; **expression**: query expression|   Returns query results.  |

-For details about how to use more APIs, see [Official Document] (https://github.com/jmespath/jmespath.js).
+For details about how to use more APIs, see [Official Document](https://github.com/jmespath/jmespath.js).
 ## Constraints
 This project has been verified in the following version:
 - DevEco Studio: NEXT Release(5.0.3.900), SDK: API12 (5.0.0.71)